Ajinkyadzoro/learning-scala/README.md

 # learning-scala
 This repository is for scala codes.

-I will Will be uploading new scala codes here.
+I Will be uploading new scala codes here.